dstore-dbap/LumberMill/README.md

 The different modules can be combined in any order.
 Each module runs in its own thread and data is passed via python queues between the running modules.

+Running this with pypy instead of python increases performance noticeably.

 Working modules:

 * StdInHandler, read stream from standard in